 NOTE: Many people assume their sexual phobia was caused by some forgotten or repressed sexual abuse, but that’s not always the case.
-It might, for instance, simply be the result of encountering sexuality too early – either directly or vicariously.
+It might, for instance, simply be the result of encountering sexuality too early — either directly or vicariously.
 This can leave a mark, even if the emotional response isn’t registered at the time.
 It’s common for the unconscious mind to assign retroactive meaning to the encounter years later.

 Whatever the cause, the important thing to remember is that you’re not alone, and you don’t have to put up with your sexual phobia for the rest of your life…

 How do I overcome my sexual phobia?

 Treatment for sexual phobia will depend on the complexity of the case and your personal preferences, but usually involves hypnotherapy, counselling or psychotherapy.

 At Bayside, we have qualified, highly skilled practitioners in all of these disciplines.
-Our goal is to uncover the deep-seated, unconscious sexual desires and conflicts that determine your unique view of sexual relations – the meanings you ascribe to it and the roles you see yourself and your partner playing.
-Then we help you change those unconscious conflicts so that you can move forward with confidence.
+Our goal is to uncover the deep-seated, unconscious desires and conflicts that determine your unique view of sexual relations — the meanings you ascribe to sexuality, and the roles you see yourself and your partner playing.
+Then we work with you to resolve those unconscious conflicts so that you can move forward with confidence.

 In other words, we treat the cause of your sexual phobia, not just the symptoms.
-(We don’t generally treat sexual phobia with Cognitive Behavioral Therapy (CBT), because it focuses on behaviour and conscious thought, which are both just symptoms of the problem.).
+We don’t generally treat sexual phobia with Cognitive Behavioural Therapy (CBT), for example, because it focuses on behaviour and conscious thought, which are both just symptoms of the underlying problem.

 What do I actually have to do?

 While there’s no ‘quick fix’ for any psychological issues, you won’t usually have to do any difficult, exhausting mental exercises or ‘homework’ as part of treatment at Bayside.
 Our therapies mostly involve exploring and sharing your feelings, childhood memories, experiences, dreams and sexual fantasies.
-Typically through:

 - Hypnotherapy involves safely entering a relaxed trance and challenging embedded, unconscious beliefs and inhibitions.
-(Note that it’s not a quick fix; it only works when combined with other methods such as counselling.)
+(Note that it’s not a quick fix.
+Hypnotherapy works best when combined with other methods, such as counselling.)